 This trend is slowly moving towards Europe as well.
 But it takes more time in Europe because of the legal and tax restrictions on investments in businesses.
 But as more and more American companies starting to look at the European market, I believe it’s just a matter of time until this will have a major impact in the European market as well.

 But what does this mean for entrepreneurs?

 Most businesses will never make that.
-For investors this means 2 out of 3 businesses fail to return a profit or even the initial investment.
-As a result the 3rd business has to cover the costs.
+For investors, this means 2 out of 3 businesses fail to return a profit or even the initial investment.
+As a result, the 3rd business has to cover the costs.
 That’s why they are looking for profit margins in the 40-60% area.
-This is a lot of profit to make in such a short period of time.
+This is a lot of profit to make in such a short period.
 Imaging how much there is left for the entrepreneur doing all the work.

-Another important point is the entrepreneur’s freedom to develop the business as he sees fit.
-Once you have investors in your business, you have partners and the pressure is on.
+Another critical point is the entrepreneur’s freedom to develop the business as he sees fit.
+Once you have investors in your business, you have partners, and the pressure is on.
 You might be quite happy with just covering your cost for the first couple of years to give you the time to learn the business and to develop it the way you like.
-But with investors on board this will most likely not be enough.
+But with investors on board, this will most likely not be enough.
 This can lead to false decisions and extreme risk-taking and often ends with the business going down.

 Unless your reason for starting the business is purely based on making lots of money whatever way possible, having investors who only see the money side is counter-productive.